The Employment Rights Bill 2024: What it means for employers

 So what’s new?

-A lot of the changes are things that have been talked about, or practices and benefits informally applied by more progressive and forward-looking companies, for a while.
-Broadly speaking, they encompass more workers’ rights and protections re: leave, dismissal, discrimination and flexible working.
+Many of the changes are things that have been discussed or practices and benefits informally applied by more progressive and forward-looking companies for some time.
+Broadly speaking, they encompass more workers’ rights and protections regarding leave, dismissal, discrimination and flexible working.

 Protections

-For employers, this means a bit more pressure in your recruitment and onboarding processes.
-You’ll really want to get those hiring decisions right first time and embed new team members in your culture from day dot, because it won’t be as easy to change your mind.
+The removal of short-service dismissal will place more pressure on your recruitment and onboarding processes.
+You’ll really want to get those hiring decisions right the first time and embed new team members in your culture from day one, emphasising the importance of performance frameworks.
 This is good practice though, and can make your team stronger overall if you rise to the challenge.
-Unsuccessful hires are a sunk cost that you want to avoid anyway, and this should help you do so.

 In a similar vein, there (should) be no more ‘fire and re-hire’.
 The Bill adds further limits on when and how an employer is able to ‘fire and rehire’ (or replace) its workforce, with a new framework for ‘collective redundancy consultations’.
-A popular cost-cutting measure during Covid, ‘fire and rehire’ was often used as a sneaky way to force a new contract onto employees – with less favourable terms that they wouldn’t otherwise agree to.
+These reforms open up the opportunity for businesses to manage change more transparently and boost morale.

 Other protections include what seems to be the effective banning of zero-hours contracts, as employers must offer guaranteed hours, and revisions to employment discrimination laws.
 Employers will have a greater duty to protect staff from sexual harassment, and large companies (250+ staff) will have to have an ‘equality action plan’, setting out how they intend to tackle the gender pay gap and support staff through menopause, for example.